Case Closed: The Scarlet Bullet: Plot

+Akai parks his car in a parking lot, with Shukichi and Yumi sleeping together at the back.
+He asks Andre to send them home safely, and gets back into his Subaru disguise.
+Going back to his own car, Subaru is confronted by Mary who is hiding in the back seat, pointing a gun into his head.
+Mary says he is lucky nothing happened to the British VIP, and calls him “FBI kid” before disappearing.
+Subaru smirks at Mary calling him FBI kid.
+Shukichi and Yumi are home, Yumi now sober.
+She denies having accepted Shukichi’s proposal, much to his disappointment.

 Cast

 Release

-Detective Conan: The Scarlet Bullet was released in several territories on opening day, including Hong Kong SAR, Korea, Singapore, Philippines, Brunei, Thailand, Vietnam, Germany, Switzerland, Liechtenstein, United Arab Emirates, Oman, Kuwait, Bahrain, Qatar, Saudi Arabia, Spain, and Macao.
+Case Closed: The Scarlet Bullet was released in several territories on opening day, including Hong Kong SAR, Korea, Singapore, Philippines, Brunei, Thailand, Vietnam, Germany, Switzerland, Liechtenstein, United Arab Emirates, Oman, Kuwait, Bahrain, Qatar, Saudi Arabia, Spain, and Macao.

 The film was later released in other territories such as Australia, Indonesia, Malaysia, Thailand, Vietnam, France, Mainland China, New Zealand and Luxembourg.

 Due to the poor performance of previous movies outside the Catalan region of Spain, this movie was not dubbed in Spanish at release, instead being played in Spanish theaters with only the subtitled Japanese dub and the Catalan dub.

-The English dub of the film produced by Bang Zoom!
+The English-dubbed version of the film produced by Bang Zoom!
 Entertainment was scheduled to debut in the United States at Anime NYC on November 21, 2021, but was canceled.
+It was later rescheduled for November 18, 2023 at Anime NYC.

 Reception

 Box office

-Detective Conan: The Scarlet Bullet has earned a total of $102.5 million globally.
+Case Closed: The Scarlet Bullet has earned a total of $102.5 million globally.
 It is 2021's second highest-grossing Japanese film worldwide, below Jujutsu Kaisen 0.

 Domestic

 In Japan, the film sold 1,533,054 tickets in its first 3 days and earned ¥2,218,130,800 ($20.5 million), eclipsing the revenue of the previous film by 144% on first day sales alone.
-It ranked #1 at the Japanese box office, beating out Evangelion: 3.0+1.0 Thrice Upon a Time and by 15th Weekend, film earned overall gross of 7,479,317,860 yen (about US$67.86 million).
+It ranked number 1 at the Japanese box office, beating out Evangelion: 3.0+1.0 Thrice Upon a Time and by the 15th weekend, the film earned an overall gross of 7,479,317,860 yen (about US$67.86 million).
 The Motion Picture Producers Association of Japan released 2021 box office rankings (for releases up until November 2021) where The Scarlet Bullet is the second highest-grossing film in Japan with a gross collection of ¥7.65 billion at the Japanese box office.
 The film opened with the third highest IMAX opening ever in Japan, grossing $1.2 million.

 Foreign

-In China, the film earned RMB 109.6 million ($16.8 million) in its first 3 days and ranked #1 at the Chinese box office, with a final gross of $33.6 million in China.
+In China, the film earned RMB 109.6 million ($16.8 million) in its first 3 days and ranked No. 1 at the Chinese box office, with a final gross of $33.6 million in China.